 SORIA-D contains vitamin D3 (cholecalciferol) which is critically important to health and life.
-According to the Vitamin D Council (VitaminDCouncil.org), it is estimated that many of the world population is at risk of vitamin D3 deficiency.
+According to the Vitamin D Council (VitaminDCouncil.org), it is estimated that as much as 50% of the world population is at risk of vitamin D3 deficiency.

 Living in tropical, sunny Malaysia does not mean you are getting enough of the sunshine nutrient - vitamin D3.
 Vitamin D deficiency is one of the most common nutrient deficiencies because there are many risk factors such as the lack of sun exposure, inadequate dietary intake and the usage of sun block lotion when outdoors.

 Vitamin D3 - also known as the “Sunshine Vitamin” is a nutrient produced naturally by our bodies when exposed to the sun.
 It is the bioavailable form of natural vitamin D required by our body for many important health functions.

 Vitamin D3 is beneficial to our entire body.
 Every cell and tissue including skin, bone and muscle needs it to function well.
 Adequate level of vitamin D is important for maintaining bone density and improving muscle strength in the elderly.
 Vitamin D is also crucial for our body’s natural defence system, protecting our health and supporting general well-being.

 Regular supplement-users and health conscious Malaysians can now enjoy the beneficial goodness of vitamin D3 in a convenient tablet with SORIA-D.

 Live-well SORIA-D is a high-strength (1,000 i.u.)
 Vitamin D3 supplement – that contains the bioavailable form of natural Vitamin D3 required by your body to strengthen your immune system, fight disease & support well-being.

 Start your vitamin D3 regime today and harness the power of the "Sunshine Vitamin" for that radiant glow of good health and vitality.